obrienalaribe/xcm-config/README.md

-# Assignment #4 - Polkadot and XCM
+# Polkadot and XCM Config

-#### Due to some personal reasons and also losing my job over the weekend, i was unable to focus on this assignment but i've detailed what i have implemented below

 My XCM config is as follows

 ### Barrier